ak4m410x01/ATH3R_L1NUX_B00TC4MP/about/README.md

 <br />
 <br />

 **_I am `Mostafa Hazem`.
-I'm a `cyber security engineer` with a passion for networks and information security, confident person who relishes challenges and working under pressure.
-My greatest strengths are my research and communication .I seek to develop myself in order to keep pace with the huge technological development._**
+I'm a `cyber security engineer` passionate about networks and information security, a confident person who relishes challenges and works under pressure.
+My greatest strengths are my research and communication.
+I seek to develop myself in order to keep pace with the huge technological development._**

 <br />